 The Devil loves for us to live like that—comparing ourselves to others, always coming out ahead.
 If he can get us to do that, he can keep us far from God and the gospel.
 One way we can fail to be a gospel-centered church is by failing to take our personal sins seriously.
 We can preach the gospel, teach the gospel, share the gospel, but if we fail to take our personal sins seriously, bringing them to the throne of grace for forgiveness, we will say we have a gospel-centered church that even the Devil himself can love.
 We will say we trust Christ while avoiding him.

 But if we get honest with ourselves and stay honest with ourselves about our real need, about our real sin, about our real problem of unrighteousness in our self, we have a chance at maintaining and cultivating a gospel-centered church.
 God loves a humble people.

 Ray Ortlund at Immanuel Church taught me that Isaiah 57:15 says God lives in two places: “I dwell in the high and holy place, and also with him who is of a contrite and lowly spirit.”
 He’s way up high where we can’t go, and way down low where we can go.
 But he doesn’t live in the middle, where okayness is the status quo.
 A church filled with people who know they’re sinners is a place where God abides, where his gospel shines brighter than anything else.
 As pastor Tim Keller says, “The church is not a museum for pristine saints, but a hospital ward for broken sinners.”

 Making ourselves feel better than others doesn’t free us.
 What frees us is letting Christ give us his righteousness.
 When God gathers a group of people and those people open their hearts before him and, by his grace, keep them open, nothing about anybody surprises us anymore.
 We realize we’re one before the cross of Christ—sinners in need of a savior.

-Editor’s Note: This originally published at Things of the Sort.
+Editor’s Note: This article was originally published at thingsofthesort.com.